The type I dichotomy for two-step nilpotent locally compact groups: Contraction groups

 Suppose first that $a_k = 0$ for all odd $k$.
 Observe that the integers $i-m$ and $i+m$ have the same parity.
 By assumption $\sigma_k = 0$ for all even $k$ and $a_k=0$ for all odd $k$.
 It follows that all the linear equations in the system (\ref{eq:1}) above are trivial in the case at hand.
 Hence $O_{\chi, U}^A = A$ so that $O_{\chi, U} = G$.
 Now an element $x \in A$ belongs to the projection of $L_\chi$ if and only if it satisfies the system (\ref{eq:1}) for all $m \in \ZZ$.
 Every equation in that system being trivial, we infer that $L_\chi = G$, hence $L_{\chi, U} = G$, so that the quotient $O_{\chi, U}/L_{\chi, U}$ is trivial in this case.

 Suppose now that there exists an odd integer $k$ such that $a_k \neq 0$.
-We let $\ell_0$ be the largest such integer, so that $\ell_0 \leq k_0$.
+We let $\ell_0$ be the largest such integer.
+In particular, we have $\ell_0 \leq k_0$.
 It follows that the first $k_0 - \ell_0$ rows of the matrix of the system~(\ref{eq:3}) are trivial.
 After discarding them, we obtain a lower triangular matrix whose diagonal entries are of the form

-As in case (1) above, we deduce from the hypotheses that the number of rows with a non-zero diagonal coefficient is bounded independently of $i_0$.
-This implies that the $\F_p$-dimension of $O_{\chi, U}^A$ is finite, so that $O_{\chi, U}/L_{\chi, U}$ is finite also in this case.
+As in case (1) above, we deduce from the hypotheses that the number of rows with a zero diagonal coefficient is bounded independently of $i_0$.
+As above, this implies that the $\F_p$-dimension of $O_{\chi, U}^A$ is finite, so that $O_{\chi, U}/L_{\chi, U}$ is finite also in this case.

 In particular $O_{\chi, U}/L_{\chi, U}$ is finite in both cases, hence $G$ is type~$\I$ by Proposition~\ref{prop:tdlc-step2-nilp} and Corollary~\ref{cor:type-I-char}.

 Assume finally that the condition (3) holds.
 For each $i \in \{0, 1, \dots, d-1\}$, we set $A_i = t^i \F_p(\!(t^d)\!) \leq A$ and define $G_i$ as the preimage of $A_i$ under the canonical projection $G \to G/N \cong A$.
 Each $G_i$ is a closed normal subgroup of $G$, and we have $G = G_0 G_1 \dots G_{d-1}$.
 Moreover, in view of (3), we have $[G_i, G_j]= \{e\}$ for all $i \neq j$.
 It follows that the product map